macrat/ayd/README.md

    Some probes like [ping:](#ping) reports average latency, and other probes reports total value..

-4. Target URI.
+4. Target URL.

-   This URI is the same to passed one as argument, but normalized.
+   This URL is the same to passed one as argument, but normalized.
    For example, `ping:somehost?hello=world` to be `ping:somehost` because [ping:](#ping) does not use query values.

 5. The detail of status, the reason for failure, or the output of the executed script.